May 27, 2021 | 3 CEU

 Learn about common practice areas that raise ethical dilemmas and explore the code of ethics and propose various ethical decision-making models that can utilized to resolve these ethical conflicts.

 Welcome!
-I am Veronica E. Cruz, MSW, LCSW-C, a clinical and forensic social worker and CEO of Cruz and Associates, with over 18 years of experience providing workshops and seminars on an array of social work and mental health principles.
-This webpage contains the most current training schedule, resources and available workshop topics.
-Remember if you enjoy one of our workshops; tell your employer, Cruz and Associates, is authorized by the board of social work examiners to offer continuing education workshops.
+Ms. Veronica E. Cruz, MSW, LCSW-C, is a clinical and forensic social worker and CEO of Cruz and Associates, with over 18 years of experience providing workshops and seminars on an array of social work and mental health principles.
+This webpage contains her most current training schedule, resources and available workshop topics.
+Remember if you enjoy one of our workshops; tell your employer, Cruz and Associates, is authorized by the board of social work examiners in Maryland and Virginia to offer continuing education workshops.
+We offer high quality continuing education and have worked with numerous vendors to customize and tailor trainings to their needs.
+No request is to small or too big.

 “I love teaching ethics and I am constantly motivated when participants tell me how they came just for the ethics requirement, and left with so much more.
 Learning ethics can be dry and non-engaging; it is always my goal to change a participant’s perception of ethics.
 I help them via the application and learning of diverse ethical decision making models and case vignettes, to see the whole picture and in turn they learn to connect the dots.”